 According to a study that was done by the Federal Trade Commission, around 5 percent of American consumers have an error on one or more of their credit reports that could lead to less favorable terms on loans.

 A credit repair company can remove these errors and inaccuracies on your credit report by disputing with the three major credit bureaus: (Experian, Equifax, and TransUnion).
 Enlisting the help of the right credit repair service is an essential step in getting your credit back on track.
-Below, we break down why our top credit repair services are right for you.
+Below, we go over our top credit repair services.

 Our Top 5 Best Credit Repair Companies

 Credit Saint: Best Overall Credit Repair And Customer Service

 Credit Saint is our top choice for credit repair.
 They have been active since 2004 and offer three differently priced plans with basic to comprehensive services.
 Monthly fees range from $59.99 (which is the lowest out of all the companies we reviewed) to $99.99.

 Credit Saint assigns a team of experts to assist you with the credit repair process and custom-tailors all of their credit challenges (rather than using form letters) to ensure maximum effectiveness.
 Over 95% of their clients see initial improvements in the first 45 days.